-Identifier Threat T.MASQUERADE A user or process may masquerade as another entity in order to gain unauthorized access to data or TOE resources.
-T.RESIDUAL_DATA A user or process may gain unauthorized access to data through reallocation of TOE resources from one user or process to another.
-T.TSF_COMPROMISE A malicious user or process may cause configuration data to be inappropriately accessed (viewed, modified or deleted).
-T.UNAUTHORIZED ACCESS A user may gain unauthorized access to user data for which they are not authorized according to the TOE security policy.
-T.UNIDENTIFIED ACTIONS Failure of the authorized administrator to identify and act upon unauthorized actions may occur.
+Identifier Threat T.ACCESS_TSFDATA A threat agent may read or modify TSF data using functions of the TOE without the proper authorization.
+T.ACCESS_TSFFUNC A threat agent may use or manage TSF, bypassing the protection mechanisms of the TSF.
+T.IA_MASQUERADE A user or process acting on behalf of a user may masquerade as another entity in order to gain unauthorized access to user data, TSF data, or TOE resources.
+T.IA_USER A threat agent may gain access to user data, TSF data, or TOE resources with the exception of public objects without being identified and authenticated.
+T.RESIDUAL_DATA A user or process acting on behalf of a user may gain unauthorized access to user or TSF data through reallocation of TOE resources from one user or process to another.
+T.TSF_COMPROMISE A malicious user or process acting on behalf of a user may cause configuration data to be inappropriately accessed (viewed, modified or deleted), or may compromise executable code within the TSF.
+T.UNAUTHORIZED A threat agent may gain unauthorized access to user data for which they are not authorized according to the TOE security policy.